How to Create a Project Team Charter

 Benefits of a Project Team Charter

-In their study of high-performance teams, Dr. Ruth Wageman and Dr. Richard Hackman identified three conditions essential to team dynamics: real team, compelling direction, and the right team.
+In their study of high-performance teams, Dr. Ruth Wageman and Dr. Richard Hackman identified three conditions essential to team dynamics: a real team, compelling direction, and the right people.

-• A compelling direction helps team members understand how their work contributes to organizational strategy, providing focus and momentum.
+A compelling direction shows project team members how their work contributes to organizational strategy, providing focus and momentum.
 Goals should be challenging with clear measures of success.

 A team charter helps to develop these optimal conditions, boosting productivity and collaboration.
-By providing clear direction on the purpose and objectives of the team, and ways of working, the charter keeps the team focused on the right activities and maintains momentum.
+It helps your team stay focused on the right tasks by providing clear direction on the purpose and objectives of the team and ways of working.

 The charter also shapes how your team interacts with other teams and senior management, helping you to stay on track.

 Take time to create a team charter when forming a new team, joining an existing team as a project manager, or when assessing the performance of your current team.
 Below are some elements frequently included in a team charter.
-Feel free to adapt as needed for your team or project.
+Adjust them as needed for your team or project.

-How to Create a Project Team Charter in 7 Steps
+7 Steps to Create a Project Team Charter

 Here are a few tools to help you prepare for the workshop and charter development:

-• The Atlassian Team Playbook: A range of online guides and instructions to track your team’s health and ways of working.
+• The Atlassian Team Playbook – A range of online guides and instructions to track your team’s health and ways of working.
 Topics include poor communication, prioritization, and lack of ownership.
-If you are unsure how to tackle a discussion or need ideas for a brainstorming session, start with these guides!
+If you are unsure how to tackle a discussion or need brainstorming ideas, start with these guides!

-• Team Trust Canvas: Whilst focused on nurturing team trust, this useful one-page plan encourages conversation around connections, values, and commitment.
+• Team Trust Canvas – A simple one-page plan designed to spark conversation around connections, values, and commitment.

 1. Team Background

 The first section of the charter is the story of your team.
-This includes how and why the team was formed, the purpose of the project, and the desired outcomes.
+Explain how and why the team was formed, the purpose of the project, and the desired outcomes.

-Ask team members to explain how they ended up on the team, what they will contribute, and their expectations from both an individual and team perspective.
-This insight will help you connect individual goals with the project and organizational objectives, fulfilling the second team condition mentioned above (compelling direction).
+Ask team members to share how they ended up on the team, what they will contribute, and their expectations from both an individual and team perspective.

 2. Mission and Objectives

 Next, define the goals of the team.
-Include key milestones, deadlines, and steps and sub-steps, and measures of success.
+Identify key project milestones, deadlines, steps, and measures of success.
 Some areas for discussion include:

 • The problem you are trying to solve and for whom.